The article shows how to create an Excel drop down that allows users to select multiple items with or without duplicates.

 with this one:

-The range of interest is specified directly in the code (С3:D10 in the above example).
+The range of interest is specified directly in the code (C3:D10 in the above example).
 This modification offers a more efficient approach to handing ranges - instead of individually listing 16 cells, you use a single range reference.

 How to enable multi-selection functionality in protected sheet

 To enable a multi-select dropdown functionality in a protected worksheet, simply insert the following code into the sheet where you've added the primary code.
+This "protected sheet" code should be added after the main code.

 Before adding this code to your worksheet, remember to replace "password" with the actual password you used to protect the sheet.
 And this is the only change that needs to be made.
 The code will automatically detect the presence of a dropdown list in a given cell and allow editing of that cell.
 In all other cells, editing will remain restricted.